BurningOKR/BurningOKR/docs/postgres_install.md

 2. Additionally, we need to create a user who can connect to the database.

 Note: Please remember the **username**, **password** and **database-name** you have chosen.
-You will need those in the coming application yaml configuration.
+You will need those in the later setup/configuration process.

 ## Windows
 1. Install PostgreSQL (Version 9.5 or higher): https://www.enterprisedb.com/downloads/postgres-postgresql-downloads